-What if you had an intelligent robot that could deliver promotions to your customers whenever you want?
+What if you had a robot?
+What if your robot could deliver promotions to your customers and prospects whenever you want?

-This robot will let you know how many people opened your letter, how many of them actually looked at your letter, and how many of them did so over the past 12 months of your mailings (i.e. which ones really like your business).
+This robot will let you know how many people opened your emails, how many people clicked on links in your email, and how many of them did so over the past 12 months of your mailings (i.e. which customers really like your business).

 You’ve probably heard of MailChimp, Aweber, ConstantContact and other ones.
-I prefer ActiveCampaign for me and my clients.
+These are popular email autoresponders.

 Mistake Too Big to Make